Concerned about Coronavirus?

 Simple guides to coronavirus

-Here are some links to some easy-to-read information about coronavirus.
+You can use this link to find an array of easy-to-read information about coronavirus.
 This information is designed to be understandable for people with a learning disability and school age children.

 Please click on the links below for more information from our hospital and community NHS partners: